Smartling/api-docs/README.md

 - Preview spec version for branch `<branch>`: https://api-reference.smartling.com/preview/<branch>
   (Note: use lower case name in the url for the branch)

-**Warning:** All above links are updated only after Travis CI finishes deployment
+**Warning:** All above links are updated only after Jenkins finishes deployment

 ## Working on specification
 ### Install